In this tutorial, you will see how you can implement data quality rules in Semarchy xDM to standardize your data and detect duplicates.

 Add the StandardizePhone enricher

-1. Set the Name to PhoneType and click Finish.
+1. Enter PhoneType in the Name field, and click Finish.

 1. Select the Definition Attributes finger tab and then click the Add Definition Attribute button.